norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
 Maybe you are an AI Founder watching your runway burn down like the wick of a cartoon bomb, as your users fail to convert (or worse yet, churn).
 Maybe you are an AI or ML Engineer anxious to secure your place before the GenAI music stops.
 Whoever you are, delivering successful products that incorporate any type of Machine Learning is not all that different from delivering any other Software.
 Let's dive into where they do differ, and how that might be corrected.

 ### Where the Hell is UX and Product?
 If I was allowed to facepalm my response to only one single pattern in the GenAI craze, this would be it.
 Somewhere along the way we decided that AI/ML is the exclusive domain of Data Scientists, that it is the "smart people magic" black box that no normal person could ever understand.
 Admittedly, few Data Scientists I've known have done much to help the situation.
 When a Product Owner asks "can the LLM remember things?"
 They need an answer that explains the features and constraints they are working within (i.e. "We can store information in a database and then add that information back to simulate memory, but how we search, what we store, and how much we add back will impact performance and memory a lot").
-What they usually get instead is a deep dive into RAG techniques that do
+What they usually get instead is a deep dive into RAG techniques that doesn't answer their question and leaves them more confused.

+And so, a stakeholder asks "what will the bot do if the user asks for a refund?" and every head in the room turns to the AI Engineer.

 ### Sunset Your Disclaimers
 Here is a banner you won't see: